mkaz/code-syntax-block/readme.md

 ## Alternative

-Consider using Weston Ruter's [Syntax-highlighting Code Block](https://wordpress.org/plugins/syntax-highlighting-code-block/), which forked from this block.
-Weston's block changes the parsing engine to use `highlight.php` which renders server-side.
-My block uses PrismJS which renders on the front-end and requires loading an additional JS file.
+For server-side rendering, consider using Weston Ruter's [Syntax-highlighting Code Block](https://wordpress.org/plugins/syntax-highlighting-code-block/), it was initially forked from this block.
+Weston's block changes the parsing engine to use `highlight.php` that renders server-side.
+My block uses PrismJS which renders on the front-end and requires loading additional JS file.

 ## Colophon